tralamazza/grunt-qunit-istanbul/README.md

 deeper into grunt-contrib-qunit & grunt-lib-phantomjs structure :(

-This plugin should work as a drop in replacement for your current `qunit` task, for any further configuration, please check out the original plugins repo
+This plugin should work as a drop in replacement for your current `qunit` task, for any further configuration, please check out the [original plugin's repo](https://github.com/gruntjs/grunt-contrib-qunit).

 ## Getting Started